 “So he was eating all these types of breads that we weren’t.
 Most of us Filipinos only knew white or brown bread.
 We didn’t have any other breads growing up,” Oabel says.
 “But together, the flavours with the texture of the breads make the sandwiches different and unique.
 It’s his take on growing up in that area.”

-Though sandwiches are Sanwits’s primary focus, the team calls the project a sari-sari store, which Oabel describes as the equivalent to a Montreal dépanneur or convenience store.
+Though sandwiches are Sanwits’s primary focus, the team calls the project a sari-sari store, which Oabel describes as the equivalent of a Montreal dépanneur or convenience store.
 As such, it’s also selling chips, noodle cups, and chocolate bars — all from the Philippines.
 In the summer, Oabel says to also expect ice cream from Lazaro, who over the past couple of years has been toying with flavours from banana bread to ‘90s throwback Dunkaroos.

 “I’m very confident about our product — now it’s just about how downtown is going to react to it,” Oabel says.
-“With everybody slowly coming back to the offices, hopefully we can catch a crowd.”
+“With everybody slowly coming back to the offices, hopefully, we can catch a crowd.”

 Sanwits is open from Monday to Saturday, from 11 a.m. to 6 p.m. inside Union, at 962 Sainte-Catherine Ouest.